 2. Way Cheaper than Shu Uemura

 I got it for just S$8 in Malaysia (about Rm26).
 Its recommended retail price in Singapore is S$25.90.
-If you shop hard enough, you may be able to find it at around $19 (Tips: visit Unity Drug Store).
+View current online price HERE.

 3. Can be used on Wet Face